Mehmet Dingil

-Mehmet Tayfun Dingil (born 28 November 1989) is a Dutch professional footballer who plays as a centre-back for TFF Second League club Iğdır.
+Mehmet Tayfun Dingil (born 28 November 1989) is a Dutch retired footballer who last played as a centre-back for TFF Second League club Iğdır.

 Club career

 Dingil kicked off his career with amateur Blauw Geel '38 before signing for JVC Cuijk of Topklasse in 2012.
 In 2014, he entered fully pro football by signing for Achilles '29 of Eerste Divisie with whom he made his professional debut.

 He moved to Menemen Belediyespor in summer 2016.

 In June 2022, Dingil joined TFF Third League club Iğdır, after having played for several Turkish clubs the previous seasons, including Hatayspor, Afjet Afyonspor, Sancaktepe, and Ankara Keçiörengücü.
 He helped Iğdır reach promotion to the TFF Second League in his first season at the club.